antaresproject/docs/docs/services/pagination.md

 }
 ```

-In both cases view's object is methods' value:
+In both cases, the view's object is the value of methods:

 ```php
 antares/foo::index.index
 ```

-View's object source code is the following:
+The source code of the view's object is the following:

 ```html
 {% extends "antares/foundation::layouts.antares.index" %}